 - Turn on kitchen fans for the duration of cooking.

 - Open the window when your clothes dryer is running to increase venting.

 Have Your Ducts Cleaned

 It is important to have your ducts cleaned regularly and to understand the importance they place in keeping the air in your home clean.
-These two blog posts, 4 Reasons to Have Your Ducts Cleaned Before it Snows and How Often Should I have My Ducts Cleaned?, can guide you in deciding on a duct cleaning schedule.
+These two blog posts, 4 Reasons to Have Your Ducts Cleaned and How Often Should I have My Ducts Cleaned?, can guide you in deciding on a duct cleaning schedule.

 For your heater or furnace, use the following guidelines for changing filters.

 - One-inch filters need to be changed monthly.

 - Four-inch filters should be changed every 3-6 months.

 Additionally, filters in appliances such as your vacuum, and air conditioner need to be changed according to the manufacturer instructions.
 Consider setting a reminder on your phone or computer so you stay up to date.

 Ready to improve the air quality of your home?